ebp-group/walkalytics-clients/Readme.md

 ## OpenLayers

 This example shows the walking time isochrone on an [OpenLayers][] webmap.
+To use this example get a "Starter key" from <https://dev.walkalytics.com> and change the following line in `index.html`:

+    <body onload="walkalytics.set_apikey('<your-api-key-here>')">

-To use this example get a "Starter key" from <https://dev.walkalytics.com>, run a local webserver in its directory with port 8000, for example with Python:
+Run a local webserver in its directory with port 8000, for example with Python:

     python -m SimpleHTTPServer -p 8000